dengkliu/algorithms/README.md

   * [Account Merge](https://github.com/dengkliu/algorithms/blob/master/AccountMerge.java)
 ### Trie

 Trie is used to store strings while compressing the string common prefix.
 Its internal structure is a tree.
+The more common prefixes shared by the words in the dictionary, the more time saved.

+The best time complexity for insert word and find word is O(L).

 Related coding questions
-* [Add and Search Word - Data structure design] ()
+* [Add and Search Word - Data structure design]
 ### Segment Tree
 ### Binary Indexed Tree
 ### Heap (Priority Queue)